 - The first look gives you both a chance to take in each others’ beauty without distractions or expectations from family and friends.
 Sometimes it can be hard to act how you really want when you know that everyone’s eyes are on you.
 Your photographer will be able to capture these special memories which can last forever.

 - Doing a first look prior to the ceremony will also save time later on, when you are taking photographs with all the guests present.
-This also means more time spent at your reception enjoying delicious food, drinks, music, and dancing with everyone who came out to celebrate with you!
+This also means more time spent at your wedding reception enjoying delicious food, drinks, music, and dancing with everyone who came out to celebrate with you!

 Even though there are great reasons to have a first look, whether to include it in your wedding photo timeline is a personal choice and must be decided by you.